quev-dev/assessment-astro/src/content/markdown/post7.md

 ---
 id: 15201
-title: 'Amazing Animals in the Wild!'
+title: Amazing Animals in the Wild!
 author: Camilla Kirabo
 description: 'Discover the fascinating world of wildlife and their incredible behaviors.'
 date: April 15, 2023